Eduardo-Co/Enem/Física/Eletroestática + fotovoltaica/Lei de Coulomb.md

 > [!important] A lei de Coulomb
-> Ela virá para fazer a mensuração da força elétrica entre duas cargas, e até mesmo posteriormente expressará como ficará o campo elétrico já que o campo nada mais é do que a força divido pela Carga:
+> Ela virá para fazer a mensuração da ==força elétrica entre duas cargas==, e até mesmo posteriormente expressará como ficará o campo elétrico já que o campo nada mais é do que a força divido pela Carga:
 > $$
 > E = \frac{F}{Q}$$
 > Nessa formula, a a lei de coloumb virá para determinar essa força